Be your best self

 ISTPs love to fix things, and may create problems in their personal relationships, just so that they can have the fun of fixing them.

-They have a tendency to hold back their own views on things.
-They like to listen to other people's views, but are generally non-commital about expressing their own opinions.
+ISTPs have a tendency to hold back their own views on things.
+They like to listen to other people's views, but are generally non-commital about expressing their own opinions, partly due to their lack of interest in things that don't directly effect them, but mostly because they don't feel any need to share their thoughts.
+The ISTP's decision making process is entirely internal, so they don't feel the need to share their opinions with others.
+When interacting with others, ISTPs are in "information gathering" mode, so they tend to ask questions rather than share views.
 ISTPs have a habit of evading answering questions by asking more questions.
-This can be frustrating at times to their mates, if they are after a direct answer.
-The ISTP's decision making process is entirely internal, so they don't feel much need to share their opinions with others.
-When they are interacting with others, they are in "information gathering" mode, so they tend to ask questions rather than share views.
-The ISTP just doesn't feel the need to expose themselves fully to others.
+This can be frustrating to their partners, if they are after a direct answer.
 When it comes to intimate relationships, the ISTP has the further motivation of protecting themselves.
 Most ISTPs are afraid of having to deal with their deeper feelings.
 Since their Thinking preference dominates their personality, their Feeling side is their least developed (inferior) function.
 Consequently, ISTPs are usually quite vulnerable and perhaps weak when dealing with their feelings.
 Their habit of keeping part of themselves hidden may also serve the purpose of keeping a protective wall around their hearts.

 Although two well-developed individuals of any type can enjoy a healthy relationship, the ISTP's natural partner is the ESTJ, or the ENTJ.
 ISTP's dominant function of Introverted Thinking is best matched with a partner whose personality is dominated by Extraverted Thinking.
 The ISTP/ESTJ combination is ideal, because both types share the Sensing preference for perceiving the world, but ISTP/ENTJ is also a good combination.
-How did we arrive at this?
+More on ISTP compatibility